chloealbright/DevHiveMind/Architecture/System Design/System Design Interview Process.md

 - Client-side > Server/services (Architecture) > Database.
 - Consider SQL for structured data or NoSQL for unstructured data.

+### Tactic

+You can say you don't know about this but my idea is .....

+-> this will distribute to different servers pools

+-> we also need a cache probably for Likes

+-> we also a couple of master DB and slaveDB

 ### Load Balancer and Cache: